lyon-fnal/singularity-vm/README.md

 fcntl(3, F_SETLK, {type=F_RDLCK, whence=SEEK_SET, start=1073741824, len=1}
 ```

-Instructions for processing the output of `igprof` (a code profiler) involving making a sqlite database and so you may hit this problem in that context.
+Instructions for processing the output of `igprof` (a code profiler) involve making a sqlite database and so you may hit this problem in that context.

 This actually seems to be a problem with VirtualBox and the Ubuntu VM, not with Singularity, because I can reproduce the hang just with the VM.